-Judge Curt Werren
+Presiding & Administrative Judge Curt Werren

 Judge Curt Werren grew up in Canton and graduated from McKinley High School.
-He came back to Canton after completing law school at The Ohio State University and practiced law with Day Ketterer Ltd., Stark County's oldest law firm.

-After twenty years with Day Ketterer, Judge Werren transitioned to part-time practice in order to become Executive Director of the Stark County Regional Chapter of the American Red Cross.

-Prior to joining the Canton Municipal Court, Judge Werren was a Judge of the Stark County Court of Common Pleas.
-He has served as Presiding Judge in both Courts.
-Judge Werren is a member of the Ohio Judicial Conference; Association of Municipal/County Judges and served on the Supreme Court Advisory Committee on Case Management.
+He came back to Canton after completing law school at The Ohio State University and practiced law for twenty years with Day Ketterer Ltd. Judge Werren was also Executive Director of the Stark County Regional Chapter of the American Red Cross.
+Prior to joining the Canton Municipal Court, Judge Werren served as Judge of the Stark County Court of Common Pleas.
 Judge Werren has been active in the community.
-He is on the Board of the McKinley Presidential Library and Museum, and the SAM Center serving area military.
-Among notable prior activities, Judge Werren served with the Stark County Mental Health and Recovery Services Board, has been President of the Rotary Club of Canton, and on the steering committee of the Stark County Safety Council.
+He is on the Board of the McKinley Presidential Library and Museum and the SAM Center.
+Among notable prior activities, Judge Werren served with the Stark County Mental Health and Recovery Services Board and has been President of the Rotary Club of Canton.
 He also co-chaired the campaign to develop the Community Campus at Goodwill.

-In addition to his regular docket, Judge Werren founded and presides over the Recovery Court, a drug court certified by the Supreme Court of Ohio.
+In addition to his regular docket, Judge Werren presides over the Recovery Court, a drug court certified by the Supreme Court of Ohio.
 Judge Werren was awarded the 2017 HOPE Award for his efforts with the Court's specialized dockets.

-Judge Werren is a life-long Stark County resident who is married to Stephanie, Vice President of Leadership Stark County and a Member of North Canton City Council.
-They raised triplets.
-Hannah and Grace graduated from the United States Naval Academy and Jack from The Ohio State University.
-Jack now lives and works in Chicago and Hannah in Los Angeles.
-Grace is a 2nd Lieutenant in the United States Marine Corps.
+Judge Werren is a life-long Stark County resident who is married to Stephanie, Director of Leadership Stark County.
+They raised triplet children who are now grown.

+Judge Kristen D. Guardado

+Judge Kristen Donohue Guardado was born and raised in Stark County.
+A graduate of McKinley Senior High School, Judge Guardado earned her Bachelor Degree in Finance followed by her Juris Doctorate from the University of Akron, School of Law.

+Judge Guardado began her legal career as a Legal Intern at the City of Canton Law Department in 1994 and eventually served as Assistant Prosecutor; Domestic Violence Prosecutor and Senior Trial Counsel.
+Judge Guardado also had a private practice specializing in family law where she handled domestic relations cases, criminal juvenile matters, dependent/neglect/abuse cases and served as Guardian ad litem in numerous cases.
+Judge Guardado previously held elected office on the Plain Local Board of Education from 2001 through 2020 where she served as President, Vice President and Legislative Liaison.

+In 1997 Judge Guardado was presented the Award for Special Achievement in Domestic Violence Advocacy by the Ohio Attorney General Office for her years of professional and volunteer efforts advocating for additional services and funding for victims and families of domestic violence.
+She was also recognized by the Stark Regional Chamber of Commerce in 2011 as a "Twenty under 40" recipient.

+Judge Guardado has been a member of the Stark County Bar Association since 1996 and served on numerous Bar committees.
+She is also a member of the Ohio Bar Association and the American Bar Association.

+Judge Guardado resides in Canton with her husband Vince and they have two adult sons.